OULibraries/ansible-role-nginx/README.md

 Nginx webserver for OU Libraries.
 Uses official nginx stable repository.

-You probably want to use this in conjuction [OULibraries.tls-cert](https://github.com/OULibraries/ansible-role-tls-cert)
+You probably want to use this in conjuction with [OULibraries.tls-cert](https://github.com/OULibraries/ansible-role-tls-cert)

 Requirements
 ------------